The Serviap Global internship program has now been launched! Find out more.

-There are a number of reasons why Mexico has become a popular destination for U.S. companies to outsource to, especially in the tech field.
-The country has focused heavily on developing tech talent, and its close proximity as a direct neighbor of America make a popular destination.
-If you’re considering doing business in Mexico, it’s important to understand human capital trends in the country.
-Here’s everything you need to know.
+There are a number of reasons why a growing number of businesses are considering the possibilities of human resources in Mexico.
+The country has focused heavily on developing tech talent, and its close proximity as a direct neighbor of the United States make a popular destination for American companies.

-Mexico has focused heavily on educating and training their workforce.
-In fact, in recent years, the country has taken the lead in developing a generation of graduates in the field of STEM—science, technology, engineering and mathematics.
+The country has focused heavily on educating and training the workforce, meaning that human resources in Mexico have specialised knowledge.
+In fact, in recent years, the nation has taken the lead in developing a generation of graduates in the field of STEM—science, technology, engineering and mathematics.

 • Tech Graduates.
 The number of tech graduates in Mexico increased by almost 6% between 2005 and 2012.
 Mexico has more than 13,000 computer science graduates each year, ranking them sixth overall in the world.
 There are 120 universities in the country, and 65,000 students graduate with an IT degree every year.